 Why choose EPSRC CDT for Compound Semiconductor Manufacturing?

-We are drawing on the resources and expertise in the cluster, giving you access to the huge range of expertise and opportunities to develop a challenging research project, build a network and contextualise your work.
+Our CDT is embedded in a vibrant and well-funded cluster dedicated to CS technologies, building on existing academic and industrial capability and manufacturing excellence.
+We are drawing on the resources and expertise in the cluster, giving you access to the huge range of expertise and opportunities to develop a challenging research project, build a network and contextualise your work, for example:

 - The Compound Semiconductor Centre Ltd., a joint venture between Cardiff University and IQE Plc with 75 staff dedicated to CS materials research and manufacturing in Cardiff.
 The CSC typically concentrates on delivering opportunities that are 1-3 years from market exploitation through well-defined delivery paths made possible by effective collaboration with our project partners.